bdurand/secret_keys/README.md

 ## SecretKeys::Encryptor

-This library also comes with a generic encryption tool that can be used on its own as a generic tool for encypting strings with AES-256-GCM encryption.
+This library also comes with a generic encryption tool that can be used on its own as a generic tool for encrypting strings with AES-256-GCM encryption.

 ```ruby
 secret = "mysecret"